 May 11, 2026

-Without clear insight into receivables, payment behaviour, and cash flow risk, finance teams are forced to operate reactively — no matter how many people are involved.
+Without clear visibility into receivables performance, payment behaviour, disputes, and cash flow risk, finance teams are forced to operate reactively — no matter how many people are involved.

 Modern finance teams are expected to: